-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Newton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Newton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Newton who work in office and administrative support (15.52%), sales jobs (10.17%), and teaching (6.83%).

 Also of interest is that Newton has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Newton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.91% of adults 25 and older in Newton have a college degree.
+In terms of college education, Newton is nearly on par with the US average for all cities of 21.84%: 17.91% of adults 25 and older in Newton have a bachelor's degree or advanced degree.